 This year, we were pleased to present two programs on the second day of Rosh Hashanah: A family program and a teen program.
 These programs were geared to children in our religious school, but all were welcome to join us.

 This solemn day begins with Kol Nidre.
 We hold both a family and traditional service in the morning, and continue our worship in the afternoon with a service for meditation and healing, study sessions, Yizkor, and Neilah.
 We break-the-fast with a community potluck.

 We celebrate this fall festival in our the congregation’s sukkah (temporary shelter), which is decorated by the religious school children.
-This year, our sukkah will be available on a drop-in basis.
-Fulfill the mitzvah of eating something larger than an olive in a sukkah and bring a decoration to share.
-Our booth will be up by October 2.
+Our sukkah will be available on a drop-in basis.
+Fulfill the mitzvah of eating something larger than an olive in a sukkah and bring a biodegradable decoration to share.

 - South Portland Food Cupboard